 “We remain confident in the underlying strength of our city and that Derby will emerge from this challenge as, still, a great place to live, work and invest.”

-Jonathan Jenkin, Managing Director of Planning Design, who are proud to be based in Derby, at the heart of the UK, said:
+Jonathan Jenkin, Managing Director of Planning & Design Practice, who are proud to be based in Derby, at the heart of the UK, said:

 “Covid 19 has cast a shadow over the economic outlook for the city, the press has focused on the problems that the pandemic has caused to Rolls Royce’s aero engine business but the city is much more than a part of a single company.
 Derby remains strong in advance engineering, it has one of the most improving universities, it has thousands of small and medium enterprises and it is extremely well located for the transport network being only one and a half hours by train from central London.
 It has a skilled workforce, available development land and reasonable house prices.
 The countryside around the city is some of the best in the Country.

 Jonathan continues “We started in Derby in 2002 and it has proved to be a great base for business.
 We aim to continue our association with the city, Derby will remain our base but Covid 19 has shown us that a combination of office and homeworking is both practical and for many staff desirable.
 We continue to receive many enquiries regarding development, and we are confident that our past successes in and around the city will continue as we emerge for the lock down.”